 Email marketing is powerful as compared to social media marketing as the audience on social networks is wider and mostly not segmented.
 This results in lesser engagement and increased bounce-rates.
-But, integration of social media in your email campaigns can help you strengthen both these channels.
+But, the integration of social media in your email campaigns can help you strengthen both these channels.

-Let’s say you have a list of contacts be it your subscribers who love your content or your fine-tuned set of targets to whom your messaging is perfectly in sync.
-Now, if you onboard this list on your social media platforms and invite them to engage in your account activities (if you haven’t already) this will really help in surge up their interest and involvement in your brand.
+Let’s say you have a list of contacts be it your subscribers who love your content or your fine-tuned set of targets to whom your message is perfectly in sync.
+Now, if you onboard this list on your social media platforms and invite them to engage in your account activities (if you haven’t already) this will really help in surging up their interest and involvement in your brand.

 If people receiving your emails like what you share and are much of a social butterfly, then you should make it easy for them to share it on their social media channels.
-If you do not have these, there is a higher possibility that they might not take the effort to do it for you.
+If you do not have these, there is a higher possibility that they might not make the effort to do it for you.
 If there are social media icons embedded on every snippet of your content they are likely to share it.

 Is the foundation of your goals – a healthy contact list analyzed and addressed?